Menu

 Trail Description

-Four trails ranging in individual length from .25 miles to .75 miles are all easy to navigate, but exposed roots and rocks are common.
+Four trails ranging in individual length from .25 miles to .75 miles are all well-marked and easy to navigate, but exposed roots and rocks are common.
+There are 5 trail maps posted along the way.

 • The River Loop Trail circles open a field, and includes two short spurs — one to a boardwalk through a wet red maple forest, and the other to an observation platform on the North River.